Post

 3. The client checks whether the certificate is revoked or not.

-But Distributing CRL in real-time is not possible.
+But distributing CRL in real-time is not possible.
 Furthermore, CRL lifecycles/update periods can vary depending on CAs.
 Thus there can be attacks between CRL updates.
 Also, CRL sizes will keep increasing over time, so it gets harder to download and manage the CRLs.

 Online Certificate Status Protocol (OCSP)